Ibrahimss02/idlix-downloader-py/README.md

 # 🎬 IDLIX Downloader - Desktop App
+> ℹ️ **AI Assistance — Informational Notice**
+>
+> This project received assistance from AI (Claude Sonnet 4.5).
+AI was used to generate code snippets, documentation, UI text, and design suggestions.
+All AI-generated content must be reviewed, tested, and adapted before use.
+The project maintainer is solely responsible for correctness, security, and compliance with third‑party licenses.
+Report any concerns via the repository issue tracker.

 Beautiful desktop application for downloading videos from IDLIX streaming platform with real-time progress tracking and subtitle support.